8841 East Bell Road, Suite 101, Scottsdale, AZ 85260 | Rate: ★★★★★

 Talk to a Patient Advocate

 Hospitals or insurance companies often have people who help patients.
-These advocates can help you understand your rights, file complaints, or find a new doctor.
+These advocates can explain your rights, guide you after denied pain management, file complaints, and help you find a new doctor.

 File a Complaint